 4. A servant of the queen who is standing in the open doorway at the back.

 5. The artist Diego Velázquez, himself!
 He has incorporated a self-portrait where he is standing at a canvas on which he is painting.
 Wouldn't you just love to know what he is painting on that canvas?
 This leads to the following question:

 THE MYSTERY: WHO IS THE ARTIST ACTUALLY PAINTING ON THE CANVAS?

-The reflection in the mirror shows the king and queen who are observing.
+When we observe the painting, the reflection of the king and queen in the mirror appears to be positioned directly opposite to us.
 Therefore, are they in reality standing in the same position as us, the observers of the painting?
 If this is the case, are we viewing the scene through the eyes of the king and queen?

 Are the king and queen posing for the artist?
 Is it their image on the mysterious canvas?
 Several characters are looking towards us.
 Are they also looking at the king and queen as they pose?